-We stayed at a hotel (I don’t know the name of it) up on a high hill overlooking the city.
+We stayed at the Namirembe Guest House.
+It’s a pretty nice place, up on a hill overlooking the city.
 I took pictures, though there’s a lot of pollution, so they’re only fair.
 Here’s one picture to at least give you an idea.

 Upon arrival, before we even checked in, we ate a late dinner at the little restaurant at the hotel, which was really nice.
 We even ran into a Ugandan guy who had been on the plane with us, which is crazy.
 Such a small world!
 They served the freshest, tastiest mango and pineapple ever, along with grilled egg and veggie sandwiches and tea.
 It made for a good snack before hitting the hay.